preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 The administrator options
 **************************
+The administrator options are found in Omnia Admin:

 .. image:: tutorial-management.png

 All tutorials created in the tenant are displayed in a list, for example: